moq-wg/moq-transport/draft-lcurley-warp.md

 ### Frames
-With full knowledge of the encoding, the producer can split a GoP into multiple layers based on the frame.
+With full knowledge of the encoding, the producer can split a GoP into multiple segments based on the frame.
 However, this is highly dependent on the encoding, and the additional complexity might not improve the user experience.

-A layer MAY consist of a single frame.
+A segment MAY consist of a single frame.

-Our example GoP structure could be split into thirteen layers:
+Our example GoP structure could be split into thirteen segments:

 ~~~
       2     4           7     9           12